rogeriomarques/tomango-2018/site/content/created/hop.md

 	citation="Adam Humphrey, Director, HOP"
 >}}

-Using the exceptional photography available – particularly of their projects – we created a contemporary, highly visual site that strengthens their brand and gives them the edge over their competitors in winning more of the projects they want.
+Using the exceptional photography available – particularly of their projects – we utilised [web design](/creates/web) to create a contemporary, highly visual site that strengthens their brand and gives them the edge over their competitors in winning more of the projects they want.

 {{< button "http://www.hop.uk.com" >}}Visit site{{</ button >}}